Book now for Winter 25/26 with an initial low deposit!

 Serre-Chevalier is rated by Peak Retreats clients amongst the top resorts for good weather.
 That’s not really surprising as the resort is actually part of the Provence Cote d’Azur region and the average number of days of sunshine is indeed greater than most resorts in the Alps.
 That said, snow conditions have a track record of being excellent too.

 Advanced skiers have a good selection of red and black runs but can head off-piste for more challenging runs.
-The tricky 6km Luc Alphand Olympic black run (1000 vertical metres) down to Chantemerle is a must to finish the day in style.
-If you’re not an expert, don’t worry, you can take the green La Briance run back to the village - a beautiful route between the larch trees.
+The tricky 6km Luc Alphand Olympic black run (1,000 vertical metres) down to Chantemerle is a must to finish the day in style.

 There are huge amounts of off-piste – both high up and in the trees above Villeneuve and Chantemerle.
 And La Grave, an off-piste Mecca, is close by.

-Stretching from Chantemerle to the Lautaret pass the cross-country ski area in Serre Chevalier has a wide variety of trails. there are 40km of loops from one for beginners (graded green) to longer advanced trails.
-There's even a biathlon stadium.
+Stretching from Chantemerle to the Lautaret pass, the cross-country ski area in Serre Chevalier has a wide variety of trails.
+There are 45km of loops from beginners (graded green) to longer advanced trails.
+Biathlon stadium with 24 targets certified for European Cup events (the only one in the Hautes Alpes department).

 Serre Chevalier ski hire & lift passes (pre-bookable)